The Private Affairs of Bel Ami: Production

 The film was the swan song of the actor Warren William due to his health continuing to deteriorate.
 He was unable to work for most of 1947, the year the filming of The Private Affairs of Bel Ami finished.
 This was the first role of Susan Douglas Rubeš who had to sign a seven-year contract or else she could not act in any more films.
 Signing actors and actresses for seven years was a common thing for studios to do at the time.
 Due to restrictions imposed by the Motion Picture Production Code, certain scenes needed to be censored.

 The 1945 painting The Temptation of St. Anthony by Max Ernst was shown on-screen, a brief splash of color in an otherwise black-and-white film, having been the winner of a contest between invited artists; Ivan Albright, Eugene Berman, Leonora Carrington, Salvador Dalí, Paul Delvaux, Dorothea Tanning, Leonor Fini, Louis Guglielmi, Horace Pippin, Abraham Rattner, Stanley Spencer and Ernst to create a work on the theme.
 Fini did not produce a painting, but the others were paid $500 for their submissions, with an additional $2,500 prize for the winner.
-Film critic Bosley Crowther condemned the painting as "downright nauseous" but a contemporary review from Variety stated it was "one of the focal points of the story a la Dorian Gray, [] flashed on the screen the first time it’s shown in brilliant Technicolor for good effect."
+Film critic Bosley Crowther condemned the painting as "downright nauseous" but a contemporary review in Variety said it was "flashed on the screen ... in brilliant Technicolor for good effect".